PROGETTI-FERREROBIANCO/LIBRERIE/python/MuseForRaspberry/README.md

 On Windows 10, we recommend using the [BlueMuse](https://github.com/kowalej/BlueMuse/tree/master/Dist) GUI to set up an LSL stream.
 On Mac and Linux, the easiest way to get Muse data is to use Muse LSL directly from the command line.
 Use the `-h` flag to get a comprehensive list of all commands and options.

+T create a websocket server that will transmit the data received from the muse use this function:

+    muselsl muse_data_websocket

 To print a list of available muses:

     muselsl list